DataDog/integrations-extras/datazoom/README.md

 ## Overview

+Datazoom is a video data platform that gathers data from endpoints through an ecosystem of collectors.

-The [Datazoom Datadog Connector][1] sends Collector data to a configured Datadog destination, available for query in Log Explorer.
+The [Datazoom Datadog Connector][1] sends collector data to Datadog, where you can query the data in your [Log Explorer][3].

+Datazoom sends data set at the INFO level.

 ## Setup